starreeze/NJU-PA2020-DS2020-OS2021-CN2021-Compiler2021-FLA2021-AOpt2022-TS2022-SSP2023-NN2024/Complier2021/README.md

-refer the manual on https://cs.nju.edu.cn/changxu/2_compiler/index.html
+refer to the manual on https://cs.nju.edu.cn/changxu/2_compiler/index.html